 Adding chat to your application has traditionally been a rather complicated process.
 Most of the early direct messaging with chat were handled by dedicated third party applications like AOL Instant Messenger.
 The internet thrived early on because it made messaging your friends, receiving news, building communities through private or group chat rooms easy and quick (even on slow connections).

 Although the applications have changed over the years, the user habits and expectations for an in-app chat have slowly evolved.
-We’re going to consider some of the best ways to design your in-app chat examples and their user experience.
+We’re going to consider some of the best ways to design your in-app messaging and the user experience.

 What Is In-App Chat?